 Set up the pond as above and sit down together – you could start of by singing a frog song e.g. “Five Little Speckled Frogs” perfect for some counting fun as well and then start the game.

-Throw the dice and then help your child to count the number of spots on the dice – unlike us young children don’t recognise the pattern of dots corresponding with a number but the skill is quickly learnt the more that you use a dice with them and reinforce by counting out the dots each time.
+Throw the dice and then help your child to count the number of spots on the dice – unlike us young children don’t recognise the pattern of dots corresponding with a number but the skill is quickly learnt the more games that you play together that use dice.
+Reinforce them at first by counting out the dots each time.

 Then help your child to count the number of frogs into the pond – make it fun by making big splash sounds as you go.

-If your child is great with counting 1 – 6 then how about using two dice collect or print out more frogs (if using the Free Frog Printable from Picklebums).
+If your child is great with counting 1 – 6 then how about using two dice use more frogs.
 Then throw one dice, then the other either count directly the number of dots or help your children to learn number bonds to 12 by adding the numbers together.